Turmalina, Minas Gerais

 The economy is based on cattle raising, services, and subsistence agriculture, with the main crops being coffee, rice, beans, sugarcane, and corn.
 There were plantations of eucalyptus trees for charcoal production.
 In 2005, there were 1,053 rural producers but only 18 tractors.
 3,900 persons were dependent on agriculture.
 As of 2005, there were 13 public health clinics, with 1 of them carrying out diagnosis and complete therapy.
 There was one hospital with 72 beds.
 Educational needs were met by 17 primary schools, 3 middle schools and 2 nursery schools.
 There were 1,101 automobiles in 2006, giving a ratio of 17 inhabitants per automobile (there were 1,988 motorcycles).
-In 2007, there was one bank.
+In 2007, one branch of a bank serviced the area.

 Neighboring municipalities are: Bocaiúva, Botumirim, Capelinha, Carbonita, Leme do Prado, Minas Novas and Veredinha.
 The distance to Belo Horizonte is 500 km.

-Social Indicators
+Social indicators

-Turmalina is ranked in the middle on the MHDI and was in the middle tier of the municipalities in the state and in the country in 2000.
+Turmalina is ranked average on the MHDI and was in the middle tier of the municipalities in the state and in the country in 2000.